-Restricted stock unit compensation expense was \$55,000 and \$59,000 for the three months ended March 31, 2022 and 2021, respectively.
+Restricted stock unit compensation expense was \$161,000 and \$55,000 for the three months ended March 31, 2023 and 2022, respectively.
+Stock-based compensation expense is included in general and administrative expenses on the unaudited condensed consolidated statement of operations and comprehensive loss.

-The Company has an aggregate of \$1,266,000 of unrecognized restricted stock unit compensation as of March 31, 2022 to be expensed over a weighted average period of 2.71 years.
+The Company has an aggregate of \$740,000 of unrecognized restricted stock unit compensation as of March 31, 2023 to be expensed over a weighted average period of 2.35 years.

 All of the Company's outstanding (unvested) restricted stock units have dividend equivalent rights.
-As of March 31, 2022 and December 31, 2021, there was \$72,000 accrued for dividend equivalent rights which were included in other accrued expenses.
+As of March 31, 2023 and December 31, 2022, there was \$44,000 and \$37,000, respectively, accrued for dividend equivalent rights which were included in other accrued expenses.

-NOTE E - EARNINGS (LOSS) PER SHARE
+NOTE E - LOSS PER SHARE

-Basic income (loss) per share is calculated by dividing the net income (loss) by the weighted average number of outstanding common shares during the period.
+Basic loss per share is calculated by dividing the net loss by the weighted average number of outstanding common shares during the period.
 Diluted per share data includes the dilutive effects of options and restricted stock units.
-Potentially dilutive shares of 1,171,250 and 696,250 at March 31, 2022 and 2021, respectively, consisted of options and restricted stock units.
+Potentially dilutive shares of 571,250 and 1,171,250 at March 31, 2023 and 2022, respectively, consisted of restricted stock units and stock options.
+However, as the Company generated a net loss in 2023 and 2022, all potentially dilutive shares were not reflected in diluted net loss per share because the impact of such instruments was anti-dilutive.